gigz/gpt-osint/README.md

 As a file input, the tool currently supports the following formats:

-#### Telegram Channel manual exports (json)
+- **Telegram Channel manual exports (json)**

   Export a telegram channel or chat as a json file manually (<a href="https://www.maketecheasier.com/export-telegram-chat-history">instructions</a>)

-#### Telegram Channel SNSCRAPE exports (jsonl)
+- **Telegram Channel SNSCRAPE exports (jsonl)**

   1. Follow the instructions from the snscrape repository: https://github.com/bellingcat/snscrape
   2. Use the command to export Telegram channel messages, like the following:

         snscrape --jsonl --max-results 100 telegram-channel ssigny > ./examples/ssigny.jsonl

-#### Web Page (html)
+- **Web Page (html)**

   From the web browser, save the page as plain html.

-#### Tabular Data (csv)
+- **Tabular Data (csv)**

   Bring in your own csv file!

-#### Other Formats
+- **Other Formats**

   Currently not supported, however <a href="https://python.langchain.com/en/latest/modules/indexes/document_loaders.html">many</a> can be vert easily added.

+You can select one or more files by clicking **"Select Files"** button.

+After selecting files, specify your question.
+It can be anything like: "Summarize the events that happened yesterday", "Does this chat mentions person X and in what context", "What is the opinion of channel owner on topic Y".

+Press **"Submit"** and wait for the answer to come up (can take a while, up to a minute in some cases, so please be patient)!

 ### Examples
-The <a href="https://github.com/gigz/gpt-osint/tree/main/examples">examples</a> folder contains a number of existing example files.
+The <a href="https://github.com/gigz/gpt-osint/tree/main/examples">examples</a> folder contains a number of existing files in different formats.

 ### Limitations